mondem0/roblox-codex-test/README.md

 The `TowerClient` LocalScript now fabricates every interface element at runtime, so you can drop the scripts into a clean experience and press Play without wiring any Gui objects by hand.
 Out of the box you get:

-* A pre-game **tower selection screen** that lists every entry from `TowerConfigs`, lets creators pick three towers for their loadout, and prevents placement until all slots are filled.
+* A pre-game **tower selection screen** that lists every entry from `TowerConfigs`, lets creators pick three unique towers for their loadout, and prevents placement until all slots are filled.
 * A bottom **shop bar** that shows the chosen towers, previews their cost, and blocks interaction until the loadout is confirmed.
 * A top-left **status panel** with money, lives, wave counter, and a Start/Restart button that reacts to wins or losses automatically.
 * A top-right **tower details** window that displays range, damage, slow/splash stats, upgrade descriptions, and live sell values.
 Upgrade (`E`) and sell (`X`) hotkeys stay in sync with the buttons and dim when you cannot afford an action.